thru-goes-hamilton/Guitabify/README.md

-# Guitabify: A Guitar Trancription application
+# Guitabify: A Guitar Transcription application

 Guitabify aims to convert guitar audio to tabs(notes) using AI.
 It is aimed to be user-friendly application for guitarist to upload audio files or record audio while playing and get the notes that they have played in the form of tabs.
 <br><br>**Do you want to know the guitar notes for some guitar audio or song?
 Just upload its audio in Guitabify!** [Visit Guitabify](https://guitabify.web.app/)<br><br>